sumowll/BD4H-Bootcamp/web/hadoop-basic.md

 - Being able to write basic MapReduce programs.
 {% endobjective %}

+In this section, you will first learn how to put/get data into/from HDFS.
+Then you will learn how to write a simple count program to get prevalence of different events in parallel.

 # HDFS Operations
 Hadoop provides a command line utility `hdfs` to interact with HDFS.
 Basic operations are placed under `hdfs dfs` subcommand.
 Let's play with some basic operations.